earthly/website/blog/_posts/2023-09-11-shutting-down-earthly-ci.md

 It seems that Earthly Satellites are taking off, not just because we are delivering fast and consistent builds, but also, crucially, because we are **letting users keep their own CI**.
 Given this signal, it makes sense for us, as a company, to continue to invest in this direction.
 In fact, by shutting down Earthly CI, we have more time to execute on a number of things that the Earthly community have been asking us about:

 * Satellite metrics – including CPU, memory, disk, and network I/O usage.

 * Build history – for both local and Satellites builds – in the web UI.

 * Auto-skip – the ability to skip a build instantly if the changed files don't impact it.

 * The ability to execute Dockerfile builds remotely on Satellites, as a fast drop-in replacement for `docker build`.

 * Self-hosted Satellites (a better-supported version of [our self-hosted, remote Buildkit](https://docs.earthly.dev/ci-integration/remote-buildkit)).

 * The ability to spread a single build onto multiple Satellites for added speed.

 * Compute v2 - fully distributed, serverless Satellites (this one will take a while to get right).

 If you're not a user and you came to this post just for the story, then boy do I have some goodies for you to check out 🙂.

 Earthly Satellites are ridiculously fast remote build runners that work seamlessly with any CI.
 It is available via Earthly Cloud and free to get started.
 Satellites are built on top of our open source build framework, Earthly.
 Earthly gives you write once, run anywhere build consistency, making it super easy to reproduce CI failures on your local computer.
 Earthly and Satellites together are like peanut butter and jelly – fast, consistent builds that work with any CI and are easy to debug locally.
 Come check us out at [earthly.dev](https://earthly.dev)!

-[^1]: What does this mean for the CI industry?
-Are we just never going to have new, better CIs ever again?
-Are we doomed to use mediocre CIs forever?

 I don't think so.
 After all, GitHub Actions started not too long ago, and it's quickly becoming the de-facto standard, at least for the open-source community and small companies.
 What's different about GitHub Actions is that it has a huge platform play.
 This is despite the fact that like many other traditional CIs, the offering is not differentiated.
 It just happens to be closer to your code, and that is convenient.
 So there are ways to get on the market.